Two women looking at papers.

 • Heating and air conditioning vents in all rooms

-• Fireplace has no cracking and shows no staining
+• Fireplace has no cracking or staining

 • Fireplace flue has been cleaned and is lined